-(1) The individual curriculum defines the detailed requirements the student must fulfil in the course of study in a doctoral programme for the successful completion thereof.

-- (2) The individual curriculum is prepared for a standard period of study. - (3) The individual curriculum includes: - a) a list of examinations the student must pass and the deadlines for passing them; - b) an overview of planned publications and the anticipated dates of publication; - c) the title of the dissertation, draft methodology to be applied, and the anticipated date of its submission; - d) participation in specialist conferences, internships, or other study stays in the Czech Republic and abroad; - e) involvement in scientific research projects of the relevant department of the Faculty; - f) in the case of cotutelle, (an agreement on bi-national supervision of dissertation thesis between Charles University and a foreign university) the curriculum also includes the requirements stipulated by the relevant agreement.
+- (1) The individual curriculum defines the detailed requirements the student must fulfil in the course of study in a doctoral programme for the successful completion thereof. - (2) The individual curriculum is prepared for a standard period of study. - (3) The individual curriculum includes: - a) A list of subjects, forms of their assessment, and the deadlines for passing them; - b) An overview of planned publications and the anticipated dates of publication; - c) The title of the dissertation, draft methodology to be applied, and the anticipated date of its submission; - d) Participation in specialist conferences, internships, or other study stays in the Czech Republic and abroad; - e) Involvement in educational activities and scientific research projects of the relevant department of the Faculty; - f) In the case of cotutelle, (an agreement on bi-national supervision of dissertation thesis between Charles University and a foreign university) the curriculum also includes the requirements stipulated by the relevant agreement.